ngxs/store/docs/concepts/select/signals.md

 }
 ```

-The `selectors` property will now be an object where the keys are the same keys you provided to the `produceSelectors`, and the values are signals from the state using the provided selectors.
+The `selectors` property will now be an object where the keys are the same keys you provided to the `createSelectMap`, and the values are signals from the state using the provided selectors.
 Consider the following template example:

 ```html
 <div>